-All international freshmen and transfer students on F1 visas who complete their applications for admission by the deadlines are automatically considered for a Global Excellence Scholarship.
-For the 2018-19 academic year, the freshmen scholarships are $10,000, $5,000 or $2,500 per year for up to four years.
-Transfer students may receive $5,000 or $2,500 per year for up to three years when entering the University in the Fall semester.
-Transfer students entering in Spring semester will be considered for scholarship on a funds-available basis.
+All international freshman and transfer students attending on an F1 visa who are admitted for fall admission are automatically considered for a Global Excellence Scholarship.
+For the 2020-2021 academic year, international freshmen can receive scholarships of $25,000, $15,000 or $10,000 per year for up to four years.
+Transfer students may receive $10,000 per year for up to three years when entering the University in the fall semester.
+Transfer students entering in spring semester will be considered for scholarships only on a funds-available basis.

 International students are responsible for all educational and personal expenses for the duration of their F-1 status at the University of Minnesota.
-In order to issue an I-20, which is needed to obtain an F-1 student visa, the University of Minnesota is required by the United States government to maintain records that demonstrate that students have the funds necessary to cover their cost of attendance for the first year of study.
+In order to issue an I-20, which is needed to obtain an F-1 student visa, the University of Minnesota is required by the United States government to maintain records demonstrating that students have the funds necessary to cover their cost of attendance for the first year of study.